Pruning Crape Myrtles: How to Keep Your Crape Healthy

 The wooden pods that remain don’t need to be removed.
 They will naturally drop to make way for new blooms.
 However, to get faster blooms after each blooming cycle, you can remove them by picking them off by hand.

-Crepe murder or crape murder: Avoid at all costs!
-Crape Murder commonly results in knobby stems and bunchy growths, making them more easily susceptible to disease and pests.
-Remember that only a light pruning of your Crape Myrtle is needed to encourage plenty of blooms.
-Shape to your desired size and height, but leave your tree intact.
+Unnecessary pruning of your Crepe Myrtle commonly results in knobby stems and bunchy growths, making them more easily susceptible to disease and pests.
+Remember that only a light pruning of your Crepe Myrtle is needed to encourage plenty of blooms.
+Trim to your desired size and height, but leave your tree intact.